trappergor/cpp-docs.ru-ru/docs/standard-library/is-trivially-move-constructible-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 51fbd09793071631985720550007dddbe16f598f
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: bfcd131b706f68b6cea38880c3c7fcd49527bba4
+ms.openlocfilehash: 0e5210adea5cd18381d57993b58479deead5cb6b
 ms.contentlocale: ru-ru
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="istriviallymoveconstructible-class"></a>Класс is_trivially_move_constructible
+# <a name="istriviallymoveconstructible-class"></a>is_trivially_move_constructible Class
-Проверяет, есть ли у типа тривиальный конструктор перемещения.
+Tests if type has trivial move constructor.

-## <a name="syntax"></a>Синтаксис
+## <a name="syntax"></a>Syntax

 ```
 template <class Ty>
 struct is_trivially_move_constructible;
 ```

-#### <a name="parameters"></a>Параметры
+#### <a name="parameters"></a>Parameters
  `Ty`
- Запрашиваемый тип.
+ The type to query.

-## <a name="remarks"></a>Примечания
+## <a name="remarks"></a>Remarks
- Экземпляр предиката типа содержит значение true, если тип `Ty` является классом, имеющим тривиальный конструктор перемещения, в противном случае — значение false.
+ An instance of the type predicate holds true if the type `Ty` is a class that has a trivial move constructor, otherwise it holds false.

- Конструктор перемещения для класса `Ty` является тривиальным, если:
+ A move constructor for a class `Ty` is trivial if:

- он неявно объявлен;
+ it is implicitly declared

- его типы параметров эквивалентны типам неявного объявления;
+ its parameter types are equivalent to those of an implicit declaration

- класс `Ty` не имеет виртуальных функций;
+ the class `Ty` has no virtual functions

- класс `Ty` не имеет виртуальных баз;
+ the class `Ty` has no virtual bases

- класс не содержит изменчивых нестатических элементов данных;
+ the class has no volatile non-static data members

- все прямые базы класса `Ty` имеют тривиальные конструкторы перемещения;
+ all the direct bases of the class `Ty` have trivial move constructors

- классы всех нестатических элементов данных типа класса имеют тривиальные конструкторы перемещения;
+ the classes of all the non-static data members of class type have trivial move constructors

- классы всех нестатических элементов данных массива типов класса имеют тривиальные конструкторы перемещения.
+ the classes of all the non-static data members of type array of class have trivial move constructors

-## <a name="requirements"></a>Требования
+## <a name="requirements"></a>Requirements
- **Заголовок:** \<type_traits>
+ **Header:** \<type_traits>

- **Пространство имен:** std
+ **Namespace:** std

-## <a name="see-also"></a>См. также
+## <a name="see-also"></a>See Also
  [<type_traits>](../standard-library/type-traits.md)